-A LGBTQ+ Guide for Navigating the Sports Industry
+A LGBTQA+ Guide for Navigating the Sports Industry

 Participation in sports instills life-long values for children from an early age about the value of teamwork, sacrifice, hard work, and responsibility.
 Through adolescence, playing sports often leads to enduring friendships and memories and teaches the importance of balancing the responsibilities of a busy schedule.
 In adulthood, sports help athletes maintain the gift of a healthy lifestyle, and the sports industry makes up a substantial portion of the economy, providing jobs and careers for millions of people in the US and around the world.
 Despite all of these positive factors – and the very universal set of values that the sports industry holds dear – equity remains a serious issue in sports.

-One group that has been seriously underrepresented and appreciated is the LGBTQ+ community.
+One group that has been seriously underrepresented and appreciated is the LGBTQA+ community.
 While things have begun to shift in recent years, much work remains to be done.
-This guide was created to highlight the challenges that exist, and to serve as a resource for LGBTQ+ individuals who are hoping to gain a foothold that could lead to an exciting career in sports.
+This guide was created to highlight the challenges that exist, and to serve as a resource for LGBTQA+ individuals who are hoping to gain a foothold that could lead to an exciting career in sports.

-Despite the emergence of celebrity LGBTQ+ athletes, the sports industry at large remains woefully homogenous and long overdue for an inclusivity overhaul.
-Social movements are steadily affecting change, and the paradigm may finally be shifting for LGBTQ+ individuals seeking careers in the massive – and growing – sports industry.
+Despite the emergence of celebrity LGBTQA+ athletes, the sports industry at large remains woefully homogenous and long overdue for an inclusivity overhaul.
+Social movements are steadily affecting change, and the paradigm may finally be shifting for LGBTQA+ individuals seeking careers in the massive – and growing – sports industry.

 While not required, the best way to set yourself up for success is by getting a good education that will provide you with the foundation you will need to put yourself in the top-tier of candidates.